 Italy is the third largest economy in Europe and a founding member of the European Union, the OECD, the G7 and the G8.
-The country is also the largest market for luxury goods in Europe, which may not come as a surprise taking into account brands such as Armani, Versace, Prada and Gucci are from Italy.
-The country is developing quite fast, after it has known some problems concerning economic growth, corruption and high unemployment amongst youngsters and women.
+The country is also the largest market for luxury goods in Europe, which may not come as a surprise, taking into account brands such as Armani, Versace, Prada and Gucci are from Italy.
+The country is developing quite fast, after it has known some problems concerning economic growth, corruption and high unemployment among youngsters and women.
 There are also a lot of economic disparities between southern Italy and the north, with the latter being more wealthy.

 |Population||61.7 million people|